Automotive industry in Argentina: Passenger vehicle production

 In August 2025, the Pacheco facility reached a historical milestone with over 3,500,000 units assembled since its opening in 1961, including storied local models such as the Falcon, F-100, Fairlane, Taunus, and Sierra.

 To support integration of local parts, Ford Argentina started domestic production of the Panther 2.0 mono-turbodiesel engine (170 hp and 405 Nm) at Pacheco.
 In addition, in December 2024, Ford Argentina opened a new 7,400 square metre corporate headquarters close to Pacheco.

 Renault-Nissan-Mitsubishi (RNM) Alliance has operated in Argentina since 1967 when Renault acquired a controlling stake in IKA, which had previously assembled Renault vehicles under a licensing agreement.
 RNM's facility at Santa Isabel in Córdoba province has 1,980 employees and produces 80,000 units of Renault passenger vehicles (Kangoo 2, Sandero 2, Logan 2, and Alaskan) and 20,000 units of the Nissan Frontier pickup truck annually.
 Fifty percent of Nissan Frontier production is exported to other Latin American countries, including Brazil, Chile, and Colombia.

-In September 2024, Renault announced a USD $350 million investment and 850 new jobs at its Santa Isabel facility to assemble a new half-ton pickup truck; 65-70% of production will be exported.
+In September 2024, Renault announced a US$350 million investment and 850 new jobs at its Santa Isabel facility to assemble a new half-ton pickup truck; 65-70% of production will be exported.
 However, in March 2025, Nissan announced the closure of its assembly operations by January 2026 as part of a global restructuring that consolidated production for Latin American markets at its plants in Mexico.

 General Motors de Argentina also dates back to the 1920s although the company ceased operations in the country from 1978 to 1994.
 The company's current plant at Alvear in Santa Fe province opened in 1997 and is solely dedicated to the Chevy Tracker subcompact crossover vehicle.
 Approximately 24,000 Tracker units were assembled at Alvear in 2024; 80% of production is exported to other South American countries.
 GM discontinued assembly of the Chevy Cruze compact car at the end of 2023; however, the company continues to produce Chevy Cruze parts and powertrains for export.
 In June 2025, GM confirmed that retooling was underway at Alvear to support assembly of the next Tracker model; however, acknowledging weak demand in regional export markets, GM extended its shutdown of the Alvear facility with planned closures of one week per month through December 2025.